Vikas94a/Restaurant-Dashboard/README.md

 # AI Eat Easy

-A comprehensive restaurant management platform built with Next.js 15 and Firebase, enabling restaurant owners to manage their business and customers to place orders seamlessly.
-The platform features real-time order tracking, automated email notifications, and a modern responsive interface.
+A comprehensive restaurant management platform built with Next.js 15 and Firebase, enabling restaurant owners to manage their business and customers to place orders and make reservations seamlessly.
+The platform features real-time order tracking, table reservation system, automated email notifications, and a modern responsive interface.

 ## 🚀 Features